Kivu conflict: 2013: MONUSCO intervention

 On 28 March 2013, faced with recurrent waves of conflict in eastern DRC threatening the overall stability and development of the country and wider Great Lakes region, the Security Council decided, by its Resolution 2098, to create a specialized "intervention brigade" for an initial period of one year and within the authorized MONUSCO troop ceiling of 19,815.
 It would consist of three infantry battalions, one artillery and one special force and reconnaissance company and operate under direct command of the MONUSCO Force Commander, with the responsibility of neutralizing armed groups and the objective of contributing to reducing the threat posed by armed groups to state authority and civilian security in eastern DRC and to make space for stabilization activities.

 The council also decided that MONUSCO shall strengthen the presence of its military, police and civilian components in eastern DRC and reduce, to the fullest extent possible for the implementation of its mandate, its presence in areas not affected by conflict in particular Kinshasa and in western DRC.

 The last batch of the Malawi troops committed to the MONUSCO Force Intervention Brigade arrived in Goma, North Kivu province, on 7 October 2013.
 They will be part of the 3000- strong force to which Tanzania and South Africa are the other two troop contributing countries.

 Since the arrival of its first troops in June 2013, the Intervention Brigade has already gone into action resulting in the withdrawal of M23, 30 km from its initial positions in Kanyaruchinya, on 31 August 2013.

-The Intervention Brigade is now at its full strength with the arrival of the Malawi infantry battalion.
-Tanzania, South Africa and Malawi have been picked for the UN Stabilization Mission in DR Congo (MONUSCO) because of the wide experience they gained in other UN Peacekeeping missions.
-For instance, 95 percent of the Malawi troops have been already in peacekeeping missions in Kosovo, Liberia, Rwanda, Sudan, and they are well prepared to face any operational challenges.
+The Intervention Brigade reached full strength with the arrival of a Malawi infantry battalion.
+Tanzania, South Africa and Malawi were selected for the UN Stabilization Mission in DR Congo (MONUSCO) because of they had experience with UN Peacekeeping missions.
+For example, 95 percent of the Malawi troops has already done in peacekeeping missions in Kosovo, Liberia, Rwanda, Sudan.